syncfusion-content/maui-docs/MAUI/Linear-Gauge/migration.md

 # Migrate from Xamarin.Forms SfLinearGauge to .NET MAUI SfLinearGauge

-To make the migration from the [Xamarin SfLinearGauge](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfGauge.XForms.SfLinearGauge.html) to [.NET MAUI SfLinearGauge](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Gauges.SfLinearGauge.html) easier, we kept most of the APIs from the Xamarin SfCircularGauge in the.NET MAUI SfRadialGauge.
-However, to maintain the consistency of API naming in the.NET MAUI SfRadialGauge, we renamed some of the APIs.
+To make the migration from the [Xamarin SfLinearGauge](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfGauge.XForms.SfLinearGauge.html) to [.NET MAUI SfLinearGauge](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Gauges.SfLinearGauge.html) easier, we kept most of the APIs from the Xamarin SfLinearGauge in the.NET MAUI SfLinearGauge.
+However, to maintain the consistency of API naming in the.NET MAUI SfLinearGauge, we renamed some of the APIs.
 Please find the difference in the below topics.

 ## Import namespace